jwfoley/bioanalyzeR/README.md

 	* `reagent.id` (TapeStation) - the name of the ScreenTape used for this sample
 	* `is.ladder` - a Boolean indicating whether this sample is a ladder of standards for calibration
 	* `sample.observations` - notes about this sample supplied by the user or the Agilent software
+	* `sample.comment` - notes about this sample supplied by the user
 * `wells.by.ladder` - a list of which wells in each batch correspond to a given ladder (the TapeStation may run a separate ladder on each tape)
 * `peaks` - a data frame of peaks reported by the Agilent software, annotated with their lower and upper boundaries in various scales
 * `regions` - a data frame of regions of interest reported by the Agilent software, annotated with their lower and upper boundaries in varous scales
 * `mobility functions` - a list of model functions, one per ladder used for calibration, to convert migration speed measurements (aligned time or relative distance) into estimated molecule lengths
-* `mass.coefficients` - a list of coefficients, one per sample (Bioanalyzer) or one per ladder (TapeStation), to convert area under the curve to estimated mass
+* `mass.coefficients` - a list of coefficients, one per sample, to convert area under the curve to estimated mass

 # Graphing the data